Mayor Owen Henry

 Mayor Henry believes it is very important to give back to a community which has given him so much.
 Privately, over the years, Mayor Henry has offered scholarships to many St. Thomas the Apostle graduates, as a chance to further their catholic school education, to attend a Catholic High School of their choice.
 The Mayor has contributed his talents fundraising for non-profit local causes, more specifically the Sayreville Association for Brain Injured Children.
 As a member of the Madison Township Historical Society, Mayor Henry has donated his materials and time for their restoration project.

 Mayor Owen Henry has always set aside special time to be with his family and his two children Owen Jr. and Valerie.
 He is now the proud grandfather of Joseph Owen, who is the apple of his eye.
-In the Mayor’s spare time, One of Mayor Henry’s favorite past times is buying and selling Lionel Trains and hoping to one day be known as “The Person with the Most Trains”.
+In the Mayor’s spare time, one of Mayor Henry’s favorite past times is buying and selling Lionel Trains.

 Mayor Henry’s wonderful Holiday train display in his office has become a beloved tradition for all to enjoy.
 Many residents just stop in and ask if they can take pictures of his set-up.
 It is most beautiful, and with four sets of trains running at the same time it is quite an accomplishment that will be remembered for years to come.